Newest Chapters

 In the mountain forest under the moonlight, Tanshi trained with everything he had, but there were times when he gave up—times when he threw himself on the ground in terrible despair, his legs and arms weak and shaking.
 The only thing that kept him going some nights was his faith that he would find Ko Biji again.
 He would save her, but only if he was strong enough.

 This night, three months after his arrival in the temple, Tanshi sat in Daruma Cave and meditated on what he’d learned.
 It was a pleasant night in spring on a day without rain.
-The bright yellow-white full moon shone in the deep blue sky, almost as bright as day.
+The yellow-white full moon was bright in the deep blue sky, shining almost as strongly as the sun.
 The wind had picked up speed at sunset and sent a chill down Tanshi’s spine.

 Tanshi rose from his meditation pose, then gripped his pewter staff.
 The shadow of his body and the staff moved on the rock walls of the cave in the half-darkness.
 Tanshi was now better accustomed to moving with his staff instead of attempting to influence its direction.
 He had been a good staff fighter before, but he was now well on his way to becoming a great one.